Patrik88/product-list-vue/README.md

-# ProductDashboard
+# Product List

-A Vue 3-based product dashboard that retrieves product data from an API and allows users to search, filter, and sort products in real-time.
+A Vue 3-based product list that retrieves product data from an API and allows users to search, filter, and sort products in real-time.
 The focus is on efficient state management, API handling, and performance optimization.

 Vue 3 + TypeScript + Vite